Skip to main content

 yield this.parser.request(parser, preset, overrideParams, query)

-Receiving results from another scraper (built-in or another JS scraper), the following arguments are specified:
+Getting results from another scraper (built-in or another JS scraper), the following arguments are specified:

-• parser - scraper name (SE::Google, JS::Custom::Example)
+• parser - name of the scraper (SE::Google, JS::Custom::Example)

 • overrideParams - hash with overrides of the settings of the called scraper

-• query - query
+• query - request

 In overrideParams, you can override the parameters of the called scraper, and the following flags are also available: